normalfinance/normal-v1-interface/packages/web/README.md

 To configure the application, you can use a `.env.local` file in the `packages/web` directory.
 Create one based on `.env.example` if it exists.

+### Mnemonic Encryption

+The application uses server-side encryption for storing wallet mnemonics when platform custody is enabled.
+This requires a server secret:

+- `MNEMONIC_ENCRYPTION_SECRET`: A secure random secret used for server-side mnemonic encryption.
+Must be at least 32 characters long.
+  - **Generate a secure secret**: `openssl rand -base64 32`
+  - **Security**: Never commit this to git.
+Use different secrets for each environment (development, staging, production).
+  - **Required**: This variable is required for the application to start.
+The server will fail to start if it's missing or too short.

 ### Announcement Modal

 The application can display a global announcement modal.
 The content is controlled by the following environment variables: